lzy3691101/final_project/README.md

 ### **Final Project, pt.
 3**

 Exploratory data analysis is a crucial and informative step in the data process.
 In this assignment, you will build off of your previous work, by first confirming a dataset, then exploring and visualizing your analysis in order to effectively tell your data's story.
 You'll create an iPython notebook that explores your data mathematically, using a python visualization package.
+You should consider how to handle missing values, skewed distributions, and how descriptive statistics fit within your assumptions.

 - **Goal**: Confirm your data and create an exploratory analysis notebook with stat analysis and visualization.
 <!-- - **[Detailed Spec File](./03-exploratory-analysis/readme.md)** -->